The First Year of the Receiver War.

 Pioneer’s revolutionary 1010 was driven by a Direct Coupled Parallel Push-Pull OCL Power Amplifier powered by Dual Power Supplies incorporating two massive 18,000uf filter capacitors.
-This amplifier effortlessly produced it’s advertised 100 Watts RMS minimum output with only 0.1 THD and matched it with an impressive amount of head-room.
-Physically it was an impressive unit measuring over half a meter across and weighing a hefty 22.2 kg and was finished in genuine Walnut veneer and featured a stunning cool-blue backlit tuner dial and shining aluminium fascia filled with an array of toggle switches and dials.
+This amplifier effortlessly produced it’s advertised 100 Watts RMS minimum output with only 0.1% THD and matched it with an impressive amount of head-room.
+Physically it was an impressive unit measuring over half a meter across and weighing a hefty 22.2 kg and was finished in genuine Walnut veneer and featured a stunning cool-blue backlit tuner dial and shining aluminum fascia filled with an array of toggle switches and dials.

 This unit also came with a plethora of tone control options including Pioneer’s unique dual, two-stage Bass and Treble controls along with a bunch of dubbing options and twin turntable inputs.

 None of the other manufacturers had anything that came close to touching the performance of the Pioneer SX-1010 upon its launch in 1974.

 Sansui’s Top-Of-The-Line Receivers the 881 and the 9010 were measuring only 63 Watts per channel in an IHF rating (which means it would have been much less than 40 Watts RMS).
 Kenwood’s KA-7002 was rated at 70 Watts per channel RMS, the Marantz 2270 was delivering 70 Watts per channel RMS and Yamaha’s CR-1000 was rated at 70 Watts IHF per channel (which would translate to somewhere less than 40 Watts RMS as well).

 Pioneer had thrown down the gauntlet to the other manufacturers who had to scramble to respond.